Alfred Cowles Sr.: Biography

-Alfred Cowles was born in Mantua, Ohio on May 13, 1832.
+Alfred Cowles was born in Mantua, Ohio, on May 13, 1832.
 His parents were Edwin Weed and Almira Mills Cowles.
 Another son, Edwin Jr. (1825–1890), became publisher of The Cleveland Leader newspaper.
 Edwin married Elizabeth Hutchinson and had two sons: Alfred Hutchinson Cowles and Eugene Hutchinson Cowles (1855–1892).

 Alfred Cowles married Sarah Frances Hutchinson, who was born in 1837 in Cayuga, New York.
 She was the daughter of Moseley and Elizabeth Hutchinson.
 They had four children: Edwin (1861–1861), Alfred Jr. (1865–1939), Sarah Frances (1862–1920), and William Hutchinson (1866–1947).
-William Hutchinson Cowles Sr., who was married to Harriet Bowen Cheney, became a newspaper publisher in Spokane, Washington.
+William married Harriet Bowen Cheney, and became a newspaper publisher in Spokane, Washington.
+William is also the grandfather of William H. Cowles III.

 Vassar College has a scholarship named for Sarah Frances Hutchinson Cowles, and the University of Chicago may still have a fellowship named for her.

 Alfred Cowles died in Chicago on December 20, 1889.
 He is interred at Oak Woods Cemetery.